 The Mastodon case

 Social media platforms already exist that operate on a common and decentralized framework.
 The most popular is Mastodon, an open source social network that is often used as an alternative to Twitter.
 Mastodon is a sort of federation made up of independent communities that use the same protocol and can also interconnect.
 Even Tim Berners-Lee, the founder of the World Wide Web, recently appealed (not much listened to, unfortunately) in favor of a decentralized network.

 Unlike these projects, which have struggled to gain attention, Twitter it already has a devoted user base of over 300 million people, which could give Dorsey greater traction in an attempt to push the standard and convince other social networks to provide support.

-It seems unlikely, however, that Facebook, which currently dominates the space with an audience of over 2 billion users, is willing to hand over control to a "social cooperative".
-And for now, in any case, it is not unbuttoned (maybe not to increase the big problems you will have in the near future).
+It seems unlikely, however, that Facebook, which currently dominates the space with an audience of over 2 billion users, is willing to hand over control to a "social cooperative."
+And for now, in any case, it does not unbutton (perhaps also not to increase the big problems you will have in the near future).
 A Facebook spokesman did not immediately respond to a request for comment.